Wangzg24/RAPF/README.md

 ## 1. Files Introduction

 1. The "Checkpoint" is used to save the trained model.
-The model we proposed is saved in the "ubpf" folder.
+The model we proposed is saved in the "rapf" folder.
 To facilitate code reproduction, we provide four trained models: 3-1-1e-5.pth.tar, 5-1-1e-5.pth.tar, 7-1-1e-5.pth.tar, and 9-1-1e-5.pth.tar.
 You can download the model at https://pan.baidu.com/s/1WAtL5EhP958M4bxUd944wQ?pwd=65x8.
 2. The datasets we use is in the "data".
 It includes the training set "train_fewrel", the validation set "val_fewrel", and two test sets "test_fewrel"  (named FewRel 1.0 in the paper), "val_pubmed_new" (named FewRel 2.0 in the paper), and test_nyt (named NYT in the paper).
 There are three files containing the class names and descriptions.
 The "pid2name" corresponds to fewrel 1.0 dataset.
 The "newpidname" corresponds to fewrel 2.0 dataset.
 The "pid2_nyt" corresponds to NYT dataset.
 Download from https://pan.baidu.com/s/1lkIcSXSDcAejeFhei6j0DA?pwd=cye7.
 3. In the "fewshot_re_kit" are related configuration files, including "data_loader", "sentence_encoder", etc.
 4. All models are saved in the "models".
-The model we proposed is marked as "ubpf".
+The model we proposed is marked as "rapf".
 5. The "Pretrain" saves configuration files related to embedding and encoding.
 Download from https://pan.baidu.com/s/1VThkF9ieBEEeuLZWKJW0Xw?pwd=qqi9.
 6. Folder "img_test" represents RAPF's attempt in the field of one-shot image classification.